 An enrollment certification submitted for a DVA educational benefit recipient initially enrolling at APSU, or initiating a program of study different from that previously pursued, must reflect the amount of credit allowed for previous education, training or experience, including military training and experience.
 This is called "prior credit," and is that credit which, when applied to the student's current program of study, shortens the program accordingly.
 The process by which this prior credit is determined is as follows: when a student initially enrolls, all documents required for matriculation must be received by the Admissions Office within ONE term of enrollment.
-Following receipt, these documents are evaluated by the Office of the Registrar for transfer credit: that is, the credit from other institutions of higher education, military, etc., which are accepted by APSU as graduate level transfer credit.
+Following receipt, these documents are evaluated by the Office of the Registrar for transfer credit; that is, the credit from other institutions of higher education, military, etc., which are accepted by APSU as graduate level transfer credit.
 Students receive a copy of this evaluation after or upon its completion.
 This completed transfer credit evaluation must be applied to the individual program of study to shorten that program, and the result is PC.
-This prior credit must be reported to DVA by the end of the second term of enrollment.
+This prior credit must be reported to DVA, once the student has earned 12 graduate credit hours or prior to the end of the second term of enrollment, whichever occurs first.
 Once prior credit is evaluated it is not required again, unless the program of study changes; then prior credit must be re-evaluated in application to the new program.